swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different implementations may use different formats for this field.

+When the message is received, the implementation MUST first verify whether the specified account already exists.

+* If the account does not exist, the implementation MUST attempt to create a new account with the requested configuration settings.
+If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
+Otherwise a `RejectedConfig`_ message MUST be sent.

-In order to decide whether to update the configuration when a (potentially old) `ConfigureAccount`_ message is received, the implementation MUST compare the ``signal_ts`` field of the received message, to the ``signal_ts`` of the latest appiled message.
-Only if they are equal, the ``signal_seqnum`` fields MUST be compared as well (correctly dealing with possible integer wrapping).
+* If the account already exists, the implementation MUST decide whether the received message, or a later `ConfigureAccount`_ message has been processed already.
+To do this, the implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest applied `ConfigureAccount`_ message. [#]_

+  If the received message turns out to be old, it SHOULD be ignored.
+Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
+If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
+Otherwise a `RejectedConfig`_ message MUST be sent.

+.. [#] The implementation MUST first compare the ``signal_ts`` fields, and only if they are equal, the ``signal_seqnum`` fields MUST be compared as well.
+When comparing the ``signal_seqnum`` fields the implementation MUST correctly deal with possible integer wrapping.
+TODO.

 Outgoing messages